nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Welcome to the NotionUS user guide!
+## Welcome to the NotionUS!

 **NotionUS** is a lightweight but powerful application that can help you to manage your assignments and tasks.
 It sports a sleek and minimalist design which allows you to clearly see your outstanding tasks at a glance.
-It provides a command line user interface which aids fast typists in managing their assignments quickly, while still providing the benefits of a graphical user interface.
+It operates via a command line user interface which aids fast typists in managing their assignments quickly, while still providing the benefits of a graphical user interface.

+**NotionUS'** main strength is its simplicity and optimisation for the university student's task management needs.
+Upon download, it supports management via deadlines and university modules.
+Having a gentle learning curve and requiring minimal setup, it is perfect for the contemporary university student.

 |   If you are   |                                         You should                                         |
 |:--------------:|:------------------------------------------------------------------------------------------:|